 My roles in this project was to ensure the quality of the documents produced as well as developing the agents and matching algorithms.
 All implementation was done in Erlang.

-The following documentation was produced:
+The following artifacts were produced:

-Download: All Documentation from the Rumorize project!
+Download: Documentation from the ProjektplaneringABC project (Swedish only).